5genesis/ELCM/README.md

 - `NEST`: Absolute path of the NEST file to use
 - `Iterations`: Number of iterations.
 Defaults to 25
 - `Timeout`: Timeout in (aprox) seconds to wait until the slice is running or deleted before skipping the iteration.
-If not specified or set to None the task will continue indefinitelly.
+If not specified or set to None the task will continue indefinitely.
 - `CSV`: If set, save the generated results to a CSV file in the specified path.
 In case of error while sending the results to InfluxDb a CSV file will be forcibly created on `"@{TempFolder}/SliceCreationTime.csv"` (only if not set, otherwise the file will be created as configured).